RusanGenius/FlashCards/README.md

     - `storage.js`: A module for working with `localStorage` (saving, loading, updating data).
     - `practice.js`: The logic for the practice page (displaying cards, tracking progress).
     - `results.js`: The logic for the results page.
+- 'assets/': The folder with sources files:
+    - 'icon.svg'
+    - 'preview.png'
 ```